r0hanSH/r0hanSH.github.io/posts/SecCon_Cisco_CTF.md

 1. CBC bit-flip : Our goal is to find the ciphertext for plaintext "admin" to call ```admin_decrypt(ct)```.
 The service offers to give ciphertext of our plaintext.
 But we can't send "admin" as plaintext.
 We need to reach the "Admin decryption service" and it checks whether the first 5 bytes of decrypted plaintext is "admin".
 So we send "admiX" as plaintext and gets its ciphertext.
 Then we do XOR(cipher[4], 'X', 'n') and replace it with cipher[4].
 So now we have ciphertext of plaintext "admin".

 2. CBC IV detection : So now we are admin.
-Next step is to find IV(Initialisation Vector) used to decrypt our ciphertext.
+Next step is to find IV(Initialization Vector) used to decrypt our ciphertext.
 Providing "\x00"\*16 as ciphertext gives decrypted plaintext.
 Now XOR(plain[:16], plain[16:]) gives the IV i.e. FLAG.

 ```py
 from pwn import *